JoeskiG/lodmand-downloader/README.md

 If you cancel a download, the file still remains, so your game will likely give an Invalid ZIP error because it is not complete.
 Do the download again and it should overwrite that file, or delete it if you don't want that mod.
 Some layout issues.
 Just a skill issue on my part.

-Contact me on Discord if you are experiencing any functionality issues: localhost#3302
+Create an issue in the Issues tab of this repository if you encounter any functionality issues that are not listed above.